-Unseating Apophis from the top of various space agencies' risk lists was no easy feat and required a much better determination of the asteroid's orbit.
-Farnocchia and his colleagues weaved together radar and optical tracking data collected in late 2020 and early 2021 to come up with a precise trajectory for Apophis, according to a statement from NASA.
-The team then took this newly acquired data and combined it with years of intense observation to come up with a clearer picture of Apophis' trajectory.
+Unseating Apophis from the top of several space agencies' risk lists was no easy feat.
+Farnocchia and his colleagues wove together radar and optical tracking data collected in late 2020 and early 2021 to come up with a precise trajectory for Apophis, according to a statement from NASA.
+The team then combined this newly acquired data with years of intense observations to come up with a clearer picture of Apophis' trajectory.

 "Apophis has been extensively tracked since its discovery by both optical and radar telescopes," Farnocchia said.
 "Thanks to these data collected by astronomers all over the world we can precisely predict the motion of Apophis through the April 2029 flyby."

-The team was able to calculate that the orbital period of Apophis, or the time it takes to orbit the sun, will be stretched from 0.9 years to 1.2 years as a result of its 2029 encounter with Earth.
+The team calculated that the orbital period of Apophis, or the time it takes to orbit the sun, will be stretched from 0.9 years to 1.2 years as a result of the asteroid's 2029 encounter with Earth.

 Perhaps more significantly, data from 2020 and 2021 observations allowed the CNEOS crew to model how close Apophis will come to the gravitational keyholes that correspond to potential impacts with Earth in both 2036 and 2068.
-The CNEOS team was also able to rule out any chance of a potential impact for the next 100 years, Farnocchia said.
+The CNEOS team also ruled out a potential impact for the next 100 years, Farnocchia said.

-Predicting what an impact between our planet and an asteroid the size, shape and density of Apophis would look like is not an easy task.
-There certainly isn't anything like it in the geological record of our planet — other impacts have either been much larger, such as the Chicxulub that struck Earth 66 million years ago and caused the Chicxulub crater, or much smaller.
-Additionally, there are many factors that have to be considered when estimating the damage that could arise from such a collision.
-These factors include asteroid size, density and mass, as well as the angle and velocity at which the asteroid strikes, all affect how much damage a hit can cause.
+Predicting the effect of an Apophis-like asteroid hitting Earth is not easy.
+There isn't anything like it in the geological record of our planet.
+Other impactors have either been much larger, such as the dinosaur-killing asteroid that struck Earth 66 million years ago and caused the Chicxulub crater, or much smaller.
+And factors such as asteroid size, density and mass, as well as the angle and velocity at which the asteroid strikes, all affect how much damage a hit can cause.

-Collins estimates that were Apophis to strike Earth at 45,000 mph (20 kilometers per second), — the average speed of asteroid impacts — the energy released would be about 10 billion, billion Joules (that's 1 followed by 19 zeros).
+Collins estimates that if Apophis were to strike Earth at 45,000 mph (72,000 km/h) — the average speed of asteroid impacts — the energy released would be about 10 billion, billion joules (a 1 followed by 19 zeros).
 "This is equivalent to the explosive yield of the global nuclear arsenal," he said.
 "About 100,000 times more than the energy of the Chelyabinsk meteor and a million times more energy than the bombs dropped on Hiroshima."

 The worst-case scenario for an impact this size would be if it were to occur close to a large population center or near a heavily populated coastline, Collins said.
-Were this to occur, devastating consequences would arise from a number of secondary effects, such as violent ground shaking, intense thermal radiation and atmospheric shock waves.
+If this were to happen, devastating consequences would arise from a number of secondary effects, such as violent ground shaking, intense thermal radiation and atmospheric shock waves.

-In particular, Farnocchia and his team will take advantage of this valuable scientific opportunity by observing how Apophis reacts to tidal forces when so close to Earth.
-"Among other things, the rotation state of Apophis could change," as a result of its close proximity, Farnocchia said.
+Farnocchia and his team will take advantage of a valuable scientific opportunity to observe how Apophis reacts to tidal forces when it's so close to Earth.
+"Among other things, the rotation state of Apophis could change" as a result of its close proximity, Farnocchia said.
 Observations of Apophis in 2029 also should give scientists a better idea of the asteroid's size, shape and composition, and even allow them to model the space rock's interior for the first time.

-Because Apophis seems to be similar to around 80% of the PHAs identified so far, collecting data on it could help scientists learn how we might divert future PHAs should they threaten Earth in the future.
+Because Apophis seems to be similar to around 80% of the potentially hazardous asteroids (PHAs) identified so far, collecting data on it could help scientists learn how we might divert future PHAs should they threaten Earth in the future.

 "Knowing how PHAs are put together might be some of the most valuable space physics knowledge ever obtained, in the event we ever had to put that knowledge to use to defend our planet from some future asteroid impact," Binzel said.

-Beyond this, however, the passage of Apophis in 2029 is a historic spectacle that shouldn't be missed.
+The passage of Apophis in 2029 is a must-see event, according to the researchers.
 "Objects of the size of Apophis come this close to Earth approximately only once every thousand years, on average," Farnocchia said.
 "Don't miss the chance to see it.
 I know I won't!"